Interpreting and Steering State-Space Models via Activation Subspace Bottlenecks: Stable-Mamba Architectural Modifications

 \subsection{Stable-Mamba Architecture details}

 Mamba’s structure incorporating the architectural modifications is shown in Fig. \ref{fig:mamba_deeptrace_architecture1}.
 Improvements in performance attributable to each enhancement are summarized in Table \ref{tab:mamba_deeptrace_components}.
-Further, computational cost and its comparison with GPT-2 are summarized in Table \ref{tab:computational_cost}, showing that architecturally modified Mamba has an approximately 2.8x higher per-token computational cost than baseline Mamba, but enables networks that are 25\% shallower for the same quality, resulting in $\sim$1.5$\times$ net cost.
+Further, computational cost and its comparison with GPT-2 are summarized in Table \ref{tab:computational_cost}, showing that architecturally modified Mamba has an approximately 2.8x higher per-token computational cost than baseline Mamba, but incurs 0.92\% rise in wall-to-wall latency.
 In contrast, GPT-2 incurs roughly $0.4\times$ the cost of full attention and shows good scaling on long sequences, while not using multi-scale temporal adaptivity and gating mechanisms present in the modified Mamba.

 Further, mechanistic interpretability is conducted on Stable-Mamba and three phase identified are explained in detail as follows,

 \textbf{Phase 1: Feature Extraction (Layers 0–18, 75\%):} Early layers are configured for hierarchical feature construction, using moderate gating ($n\_gates$=3) and compact state sizes ($d\_state$=16).
 Sparse attention is disabled to maintain locality, while fast and medium timescales dominate to capture short- and mid-range dependencies.
 Interpretability probes show stable feature buildup with low entropy growth, indicating efficient local representation learning.